 The plot gathers momentum during the second half and, at last, the audience is transported into the terrifying bigotry of the Deep South through a brilliantly choreographed scene capturing the propaganda and racial tensions of the political climate.
 A powerhouse performance by Owen Roe, as Heavenly’s egotistical father and bloated politician, steals the show and mutes the indifference for Louise Dylan’s wraith-like representation of his isolated daughter.

 This adaptation lacks the tenderness of prior efforts but anguish and longing resonate to generate empathy for its two main characters.
 There are parallels between Cattrall’s role and her own, well publicised experiences as an ageing actress in Hollywood, but the lasting message from Williams’ story is that we are equally the victims of our own oppression as of that by others.

 Is it a better version of Tennessee Williams’ troublesome play?
 Elliott and Graham have succeeded in creating a compelling adaptation and it would be nice to think that the playwright’s ghost can finally stop clanking his chains and enjoy eternal rest – but one fears it’s more likely that his spirit is still putting pen to paper and working on that ultimate, perfect draft.

-Sweet Bird of Youth is on at The Old Vic until 31st August 2013, for further information or to book visit here.
+Sweet Bird of Youth is at the Old Vic until 31st August 2013.
+For further information or to book visit the theatre’s website here.